 Last year my father met with an accident on his way to the office.
 He was not injured but the car was severely damaged.
 We owned a comprehensive insurance policy, which took care of the structural damage of the car.
 The engine faced no damage and remained intact.
-The mechanic fixed all the minor and major problems and after repaint the car was ready.
+The mechanic fixed all the minor and major problems and after repainting the car was ready.
+Besides this, I had taken care of the car servicing for the entire period we owned it.

 The term RC transfer is one of the essential documents you need to have once you’ve decided to sell your car.
 It is also known as the ownership transfer process and has been made mandatory by the supreme court.
 According to the Supreme court, until a seller has transferred the registration certificate (RC) to the new owner, all the liabilities be it financial or legal will be upon the seller.
 This means that if you don’t transfer the vehicle’s RC, you’ll still be liable for all the losses.